ycao56/CLI/README.md

 # IMMICH CLI

-CLI Utilities to help with some operations with the Immich app
+CLI utilities to help with some operations with the Immich app

 # Features